South African Art History

 Pemba was also a writer, who wrote and staged at least two plays – The Story of Nongqawuse and The Xhosa Prophet Ntsikana.
 He later produced paintings to illustrate the plays.

-Portrait Paintings, individuals and groups, landscapes, references to religious topics and commentary on political and social circumstances.
+Pemba is known for painting portraits of individuals or people in groups, landscapes, references to religious topics, and commentary on political and social circumstances.

-Although he travelled to various regions to depict people from all over South Africa, he concentrated on depicting life in the Township New Brighton where he spent most of his life.
+Although Pemba travelled to various regions to depict people from all over South Africa, he concentrated on depicting the life in the township New Brighton where he spent most of his life.

 Various Artworks Discussed